 This healthy Instant Pot chicken cacciatore recipe is so easy to make and just takes 3 minutes to cook in your pressure cooker.
 Moist and full of flavor, you just need 3 main ingredients for this low carb dinner idea!
-Serve over rice it’s one of my kids’ favorite meals.
+Serve over rice it’s our favorite comfort food.

 This new Instant Pot chicken cacciatore recipe we made tonight and it came out great!
 I have been creating lots of easy Instant Pot recipes ever since I got mine 3 Christmas’ ago and it is the best way to make a full on healthy dinner in less than 20 minutes! (originally published 6/17, affiliate links present)

 Really healthy great recipe, using a few ingredients and inexpensive at just under $11 to fed 6 of us.